pafable/k8s-platform/talos/README.md

 This will deploy a kubernetes cluster using Talos Linux.

-Deploys a 5 node cluster with 2 master and 3 worker nodes.
+Deploys a 5 node cluster with 2 controlplane and 3 worker nodes.
 You will need to have `talosctl` and `kubectl` installed on your workstation.
 You will also need `sops` and `age` to encrypt talos configuration files.b

 ## Manual Process